If you are looking for a few practical tips for your engagement photos, you are in the right place.

-If you are using the photo for save-the-dates, you will want to have you engagement photos taken, edited, and delivered 7-9 months before your wedding date.
-You will want to send your save the dates 6-8 months before the wedding, so this gives you a month to pick your favorites and design your save-the-dates.
+If you are using the photo for save-the-dates, you will want to have your engagement photos taken, edited, and delivered 7-9 months before your wedding date.
+You will want to send your save-the-dates 6-8 months before the wedding, so this gives you a month to pick your favorites and design your save-the-dates.

 If you are having a destination wedding or if your wedding date is over a holiday weekend, you will want to give guests even more time.
 We recommend sending your save-the-dates 9-12 months in advance (you would want to have your engagement photos back 1 month prior).